A method to assess trustworthiness of machine coding at scale: Conclusion

 \section{Conclusion}

-We have developed a method that applies established scientific tools and procedures (evaluating models, calculating statistical uncertainty, calculating systematic uncertainty) to build trust in effective machine coding.
+We have presented a four-part methodology that applies established scientific tools and procedures (evaluating models, calculating statistical uncertainty, calculating systematic uncertainty) to build trust in effective machine coding.
 We demonstrated this method is effective for more than one coding scheme and provided a real-world example of using our method to machine code data from a new data set without additional human coding.
 We propose (and provide evidence for) several recommended best practices in machine coding: balancing training sets across code outcomes, drawing comparisons between machine coding mechanisms and human coding mechanisms (coding schemes), and measuring and accounting for statistical and systematic uncertainty whenever a quantitative claim is made.
-We hope these recommendations can continue to evolve as the use of machine learning and natural language processing is applied to physics education research data.
+We hope these recommendations can continue to evolve as the use of machine learning and natural language processing is applied to PER data.

-\acknowledgments{We thank Matthew Dew, Lauren Douglass, Daniella Garcia Almeida, Sophia Jeon, and Ali Mazrui.
+\acknowledgments{We thank Matthew Dew, Lauren Douglass, Daniella Garcia Almeida, Sophia Jeon, and Ali Mazrui for assistance with hand-coding.
+Thank you to Nicholas T Young for his data science expertise and detailed feedback, and thank you to Tor Ole Odden, Meagan Sundstrom, Marcos D Caballero, Carl Wieman, and Megan Flynn for insightful comments on early versions of this article.
 This work was supported by NSF grants DUE-1808945 and DUE-2000739.}